 We all love the abundance of flowers in the spring and summer — after sometimes long and dreary winters, it does a heart good to see such vibrant colors in our gardens, right?
-Even the fall has its share of harvest hues, but often when cooler seasons hit, our gardens are often left with nothing.
+Even the fall has its share of harvest hues with its gorgeous fall flowers and fall garden plants, but often when cooler seasons hit, our gardens are often left with nothing.
 But guess what?
 It doesn’t have to be that way at all!
 Depending upon where you live, you might not be able to enjoy actual flowers in the winter months, but that doesn’t mean settling for no color at all.

 Let’s look at some creative ways to add plants for year-round color, looking at every part of the plant itself.